IAFEnvoy/HypixelOverlay/README.md

 ## Usage

-1.Type  /api new  in Hypixel Server to get the API key.
+1.Type "/api new" in Hypixel Server to get the API key.

 2.Open the setting page in the top right corner and input the API key.

 3.Close the setting page.

-Enjoy it ~
+4.Enjoy it ~